brynnsmith/jellyfish-api/README.md

 <h2>Optimizations</h2>

-The next step in this project is going to be building out a page that features every Jelly Type together so the user can sort through a visual list, as well as a more interactive and informative homepage for users to explore.
+The next step in this project is going to be building out a page that features every Jelly Type together so the user can sort through a visual list as cards, as well as a more interactive and informative homepage for users to explore.

 <h2>Lessons Learned</h2>